-Any work that is carried out for and on behalf of QTD Ltd will comply with its terms and conditions of business so as not to be to the detriment of QTD’s standing in the market, and will strictly adhere to QTD’s branding and marketing policies.
+Any work that is carried out for and on behalf of QTD Ltd will comply with its terms and conditions of business so as not to be to the detriment of QTD’s standing in the market and will strictly adhere to QTD’s branding and marketing policies.
 QTD are not liable for any product claims or the misuse or misinterpretation of its website content and is used at the client’s discretion.
 The company name, websites, domain names, images, text and description of services are wholly owned by QTD and are protected by copyright law and will not be altered, removed from the internet or used in any way unless by prior written consent from QTD.
+QTD reserves the right to charge for images taken by third parties of their branded trademark products if QTD have not been credited for that product.
 QTD retains all intellectual property rights on all projects designed and built by QTD.
 Should a client project require planning permission it is entirely the client’s responsibility for obtaining all necessary consent.
 All services provided by QTD are bound by these terms of business.

 Delays to projects

 Once a project has been agreed and deposit paid, every attempt is made by QTD to meet the provisional start date agreed at the time.
 Should a project be subsequently delayed by the client after work has commenced for any reason outside of QTD’s control, forcing QTD to leave the site, then a retention charge of £250.00 per day for each carpenter working on site at the time will be incurred by the client/main contractor until work can re-commence.